Cuperino/Signperson/README.md

-# SignPerson
+# Signperson
-Record signs from any sign language and save their animations.
+Record signs from any sign language, playback and save their animations.